JoelNgiamKeeYong/ezflow-supervised-ml/README.md

 - 📈 Deliver **actionable insights** to optimize campaign effectiveness and resource use

 By leveraging the data and predictive models, this project ultimately supports AI-Vive-Banking in **streamlining operations**, **boosting customer engagement**, and **maximizing financial returns**.

+1. Update file path in config + target + indentifier column, if any
+2. Run the `basic_exploration.ipynb` notebook